-Defeating Analysis Paralysis is something most people has no clue about.
-I got this close friend of mine who gets this odd act when it comes to defeating Analysis Paralysis on making decisions in just a matter of few minutes.
-It’s not like he’s dull but he just feels like he needs more time and he takes much longer time to reach a conclusion.
+Defeating analysis paralysis is something most people have no clue about.
+I got this close friend of mine who gets this odd act when it comes to defeating analysis paralysis on making decisions in just a matter of few minutes.
+It’s not like he’s dull but he just feels like he needs more time and he takes a much longer time to reach a conclusion.

 Analysis paralysis or paralysis by analysis is the state of over-analyzing or over-thinking a situation so that a decision or action is never taken, in effect paralyzing the outcome.
 A person faces analysis paralysis when he/she…

-• Is overwhelmed by the available options
+• Is overwhelmed by the available options.

-• Over-complicates the decision when it’s supposed to be quite simple
+• Over-complicates the decision when it’s supposed to be quite simple.

-• Feels a deep fear of making a wrong decision, hence stalling decision making to prevent a wrong decision being made
+• Feels a deep fear of making a wrong decision hence stalling decision making to prevent a wrong decision being made.

-• Feels compelled to pick the right “perfect” decision, thereby delaying making a decision until due research is done
+• Feels compelled to pick the right “perfect” decision thereby delaying making a decision until due research is done.

 … all in all, not able to decide at all.

-Analysis Paralysis in Sports
+Analysis Paralysis In Sports

 Analysis paralysis is a critical problem in athletics.
 It can be explained in simple terms as “failure to react in response to over-thought.”
-A victim of sporting analysis paralysis will frequently think in complicated terms of “what to do next” while contemplating the variety of possibilities and in doing so exhausts the available time in which to act.
+A victim of sporting analysis paralysis will frequently think in complicated terms of “what to do next” while contemplating the variety of possibilities and in so doing exhausts the available time in which to act.

 Delaying action while over-analyzing information clearly doesn’t help when it comes to getting things done.
 Studies in psychology and neuroscience have revealed that analysis paralysis takes a far greater toll on one’s productivity and well-being than just lost time.

-When you overanalyze a situation, the repetitive thoughts, anxiety, and self-doubt decrease the amount of working memory you have available to complete challenging tasks, causing your productivity to plummet even further.
+When you over analyze a situation the repetitive thoughts, anxiety and self-doubt decrease the amount of working memory you have available to complete challenging tasks causing your productivity to plummet even further.

-Not only does this decision fatigue inhibit our ability to clearly assess the situation at hand, it also makes us more likely to choose unhealthy food, skip exercise, and put-off working on side projects in favor of watching TV.
-In short, over-analyzing a decision makes it much more difficult to make high-quality, long-term choices later on.
+Not only does this decision fatigue inhibit our ability to clearly assess the situation at hand it also makes us more likely to choose unhealthy food, skip exercise and put off working on side projects in favor of watching TV.
+In short over-analyzing a decision makes it much more difficult to make high-quality, long-term choices later on.

 Overcoming Analysis Paralysis

 Set initial constraints (deadline, time, people, money, resources) to what you are willing to commit for this plan.
-Setting deadlines set a ‘drop dead’ date.
+Setting deadlines, set a ‘drop dead’ date.
 Set a deadline and hold yourself accountable.
-Limit the amount of info, “Curb your curiosity.
+Limit the amount of info, “Curb your curiosity”.
 Intentionally limit the amount of information you consume.

 Having a clear goal can simplify your decisions and actions for any project.
 Know your main objective.

 Decision fatigue can affect or even prevent good decision making.
-Structure your day for the decisions that matter most.
+Structure your day around the decisions that matter most.
 When you do make your decision, support it.
 Make your decision the right one.

-Schedule a meeting with a coworker, supervisor, mentor, or friend.
+Schedule a meeting with a coworker, supervisor, mentor or friend.
 Having to present your deliberations to someone else forces you to synthesize the information you’ve been collecting in a clear, concise way and through this you overcome your analysis paralysis.